 Change is a fact of life.
 Every day brings about change – whether positive or negative – and even the positive changes can be stressful.
 The inability to cope with change can be detrimental to mental and physical health.
 In this session, discover tools and techniques to successfully manage change and thrive.

-Cyber Safety for Children
+Cyber Security for Children and Teens

 Children today have access to the Internet, which makes it a parent’s duty to monitor websites being visited.
 It can be challenging for adults to stay informed about the online dangers that their children, especially teenagers, may face.
 This seminar provides tools, tips and resources for discussing online safety with children and monitoring internet usage and access.